-- pregnant women at risk of having an infant with allergies
+- Pregnant women at risk of having an infant with allergies

-- women who nurse an infant who’s at risk for allergies
+- Women who nurse an infant who’s at risk for allergies

-Additional Prenatal + Postnatal Nutrition Needs
+Additional Prenatal and Postnatal Nutrition Needs to Know

 On average, most pregnant women will need to consume an extra 340 extra calories per day.

 Additionally, the CDC recommends that breastfeeding mothers consume an additional 450 to 500 calories daily.
 However, this number can vary depending on your:

-- body mass
+- Body mass

-- activity level
+- Activity level

-- breastfeeding frequency
+- Breastfeeding frequency

+During pregnancy, there’s also an uptick in certain macronutrient needs.
+Macronutrients are large food nutrients such as protein, carbs, and fats.
 The American Pregnancy Association recommends increasing protein intake to 75 to 100 grams per day while pregnant.
-In addition, they should strive to consume complex carbohydrates and unsaturated fats whenever possible.
+In addition, pregnant women should strive to get plenty of fiber from complex carbohydrates and choose fewer foods high in saturated fats.

 Supplements to Avoid While Pregnant or Breastfeeding

-Certain vitamins, plants, and herbs can potentially be harmful while pregnant or breastfeeding.
+While the vitamins and supplements above are generally considered safe for pregnant and nursing mothers, certain plants and herbs can potentially be harmful while pregnant or breastfeeding.
 That’s why you must always let your doctor know about any supplements you take.

 According to the American Pregnancy Association, avoid these plants and herbs while pregnant or breastfeeding:

-- saw palmetto
+- Saw palmetto

-- dong quai
+- Dong quai

-- pau d’arco
+- Pau d’arco

-- passion flower
+- Passion flower

-- black cohosh
+- Black cohosh

-- blue cohosh
+- Blue cohosh

-- roman chamomile
+- Roman chamomile